AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

 One sentence summary: in reinforcement learning (RL), an agent learns by continuously interacting with an unknown environment, in a trial-and-error manner, making sequential decisions under uncertainty and achieving a balance between exploration (new territory) and exploitation (using knowledge learned from experiences).

 Deep reinforcement learning (DRL) has great potential to solve real-world problems that are challenging to humans, such as self-driving cars, gaming, natural language processing (NLP), and financial trading.
 Starting from the success of AlphaGo, various DRL algorithms and applications are emerging in a disruptive manner.
-The ElegantRL library enables researchers and practitioners to pipeline the disruptive “design, development and deployment” of DRL technology.
+The ElegantRL library enables researchers and practitioners to pipeline the disruptive "design, development and deployment" of DRL technology.

-The library to be presented is featured with “elegant” in the following aspects:
+The library to be presented is featured with "elegant" in the following aspects:

-  - **Lightweight**: core codes have less than 1,000 lines, e.g., `tutorial <https://github.com/AI4Finance-Foundation/ElegantRL/tree/master/elegantrl/tutorial>`_.
+  - **Lightweight**: core codes have less than 1,000 lines, e.g., `tutorial_Pendulum <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/tutorial_Pendulum.ipynb>`_.

   - **Efficient**: in many testing cases, we find it more efficient than Ray RLlib.